“Desert March” Video

 Fast forward to right damn now.
 Ten Thousand is on 180 gram vinyl, has a download code, and a Ten Thousand sticker.
 (Put the sticker somewhere nice.)
 Buy it.
 Let your fellow AMGC fans know it has arrived.

 Bob Keelaghan and Muerte Pan Alley’s The Soundtrack to Intersection and Music for Inside the Ku Klux Klan is here.
-For the month of May downloads at CD Baby are $5.99 (US).
-The CD is available for $8.99.
-It will be available shortly from all the usual digital outlets, but you can buy it first and buy it on sale.
 Visit CD Baby here and read more about it.
+The recording is also available from digital outlets like iTunes, Google Play, Amazon, and more.

 Historic Bass For Sale

 This one.
 Right here.
 AMGC bass man Vlad Sobolewski might be letting it go to some lucky musician or collector.
 This is a difficult decision for him, but he feels it could be in better hands right now.
 This is the bass that laid down the tracks on all of the Agnostic Mountain Gospel Choir discs, in all its custom painted glory.
 That’s right.
 It’s a rare collector’s item.
 You could own a piece of the Agnostic Mountain Gospel Choir.
 If you’re interested in making an offer, send a message through this site or contact Vlad through Facebook. www.facebook.com/ vladimir.sobolewski?fref=nf